Ridley Scott Comments on Epic Games' Parody of His '1984' Ad

 Scott confirmed to IGN that he has seen Epic's parody, and explained that while he feels that the Fortnite ad was well produced, it could have had a more powerful message.

-I sure have and I wrote to them because on the one hand I can be fully complemented by the fact they copied [my commercial] shot for shot.
+I sure have and I wrote to them because on the one hand I can be fully complimented by the fact they copied [my commercial] shot for shot.
 But pity the message is so ordinary when they could have been talking about democracy or more powerful things… And they didn't use it.

 I think the animation was terrific, the idea was terrific, the message was "ehh."